A NEW GENERATION OF MOBILITY

 Papers and Reports

-Tchetchik A., Zvi L., Sigal Kaplan S., Blass V. “The joint effect of driving hedonism and 'trialability' on the choice between internal combustion engines, hybrid and electric vehicles: the hidden segment of environmentalist-hedonists”, accepted for publication on November 6, 2019, in Technological Forecasting and Social Change journal.
+Tchetchik A., Zvi L., Sigal Kaplan S., Blass V. “The joint effect of driving hedonism and 'trialability' on the choice between internal combustion engines, hybrid and electric vehicles: the hidden segment of environmentalist-hedonists”, available online December 19, 2019, in Technological Forecasting and Social Change journal.

 Blass V. and Portugali Y. (2016).
 “Diffusion of Mass E-Mobility in Urban Areas”, Final research report number MONI - RD-27-16 submitted to the Israeli Ministry of Energy, Israel